DOI-USGS/ghsc-esi-groundmotion-processing/doc_source/contents/getting-started/install.md

 The easiest way to install these tools is to install the XCode Command Line Tools.
 Simply run `git`, and instructions for installing the Command Line Tools will be displayed if it is not installed.

-Some pypi wheels are not yet available for the macOS arm64 architecture.
+Some PyPi wheels are not yet available for the macOS arm64 architecture.
 As a result, some dependencies will be built from source when installing via `pip`.
 Building the `fiona` package from source requires `GDAL`, which is a C++ library that can be installed manually or using conda.
 ```